 Alexa manages reminders, to do lists, and soooooo much more.
 She remembers passwords (because heaven knows I can’t), she sets timers (so I don’t burn the pizza three times).
 You can even ask her the answer to life (HHGTG says it’s 42).

 This Smart Plug helps make sure you ACTUALLY turned the iron off without going back home to find out.
-For all the times you can’t remember if you turned the iron off even though you checked like 50 times.
-Keeps you from having to turn around and go check it again 😉
+Then maybe you can get to work on time for once 😉